 To adjust to the challenges caused by a rising share of e-commerce orders, a similarly increasing share of distribution and fulfillment centers are investigating adding automation, technology, and dense storage solutions.
 Autonomous mobile robots, automated packing solutions, and goods-to-person picking solutions all have applications to combat the challenges caused by the higher order volume and can be implemented without requiring an investment in costly infrastructure.
 These solutions also help relieve high labor costs and labor reliance while helping drive throughput and speed in the fulfillment process.

-Whether you are experiencing labor challenges, seeking alternatives to manual fulfillment, or investigating long-term ROI strategies, give us a call.
 We have multiple partners who can provide solutions to these challenges in introduce increased labor efficiency into your operations.
 Our team has years of experience designing an ideal solution based on your data and our years of expertise.